 I wanted to do a bit of shopping on my birthday, mainly as I hadn’t even started thinking about Christmas presents so we jumped in the car to Westfield London.
 I only ended up buying one gift, but did manage to pick up an awesome cape to wear to the Winter wedding we are going to in a couple of weeks.

 The evening was what I was excited for though, it was still a surprise until the day when I got a cryptic package which contained the message that we were going to Hint Hunt!
 I’ve been wanting to go to one of the escape rooms pretty much ever since I moved to London but had never been able to book and rearrange a visit.
 We headed to Euston and soon got locked inside the room.
 If you haven’t heard of these before, essentially you get locked into a themed room full of clues, puzzles, locks, and keys, then you have 60 minutes to figure out how to get out of the room.
+Escape rooms can be very fun, especially if you are doing them with friends and family if you are looking for an escape room columbus might be worth checking out.

 It was so much fun!
 Honestly, such an immersive and exciting game all within 1 hour, I don’t want to give anything away but we searched, calculated and managed to escape from the room with 3 and a half minutes to spare!
 Definitely one of the best things I’ve done in London and I can’t wait to do some of the others which have been popping up around the city.